currocam/HMMERutils/README.md

 <img src="man/figures/README-e-values-1.png" width="100%" />

-And use some handy functions to even cluster your sequences based on their pairwise identity and visualize it as a heatmap.
+And use some handy functions to even cluster your sequences based on their pairwise identity and visualize it as a heat map.
 In the following chunk of code we are:

 1. Filtering the sequences based on the E-value of the best scoring domain, instead of the E-value of the whole sequence.
 2. Calculating the pairwise sequence identity.
-3. Visualize the resulting matrix as a heatmap, annotating it using taxonomic information /architecture.
+3. Visualize the resulting matrix as a heat map, annotating it using taxonomic information.

 ``` r
 filtered <- filter_hmmer(data, by = "domains.ievalue")